voltdatalab/atlas-noticia/en.md

 # Hero section
 title: About the News Atlas
 description: A project to identify and map news media in Brazil.
-Last update in January, 2019
+Last update in June, 2019

 # Author box
 author: